Tell me more about your book?

 Thanks very much for letting me bombard you with questions!

-You can catch up with Michelle at all the following places:
+You can catch up with Angela in all of these places: